DHTMLX/docs-todolist/docs/guides/inline_editing.md

 # Inline editing

-Inline editing lets you edit the content of a task/project directly by double-clicking on it.
-The functionality is enabled by default.
+Inline editing lets you edit task and project content directly by double-clicking.
+It is enabled by default.

 :::tip
-When you enable the [**readonly**](/api/configs/readonly_config/) mode of To Do List, inline editing becomes unavailable.
+If you enable [readonly](/api/configs/readonly_config/) mode, inline editing becomes unavailable.
 :::

-## Supported formats of data
+## Supported data formats

-It is possible to type and edit the following data via the inline editor:
+Edit the following types of data in the inline editor:

-1\. **Text, numbers**

-2\. **Hashtags**
+### Text and numbers

+Type plain text or numeric values directly into the editor.

+### Hashtags

-Use hashtags to categorize tasks and make them more searchable.
-Here are some simple rules to know:
+Use hashtags to categorize tasks and make them searchable:

-- Hashtag is a combination of the `#` symbol and any letters, numbers (for instance, **#sport**)
+- A hashtag combines the `#` symbol with letters and numbers (for example, `#sport`).
-- To create a hashtag, enter `#` and at least one symbol after it (for instance, **#t**), and press Enter
+- To create a hashtag, type `#` followed by at least one character (for example, `#t`) and press Enter.
-- You can use unlimited number of hashtags in To Do List.
-Separate the tags by spaces (for instance, **#tag #tag1**)
+- Use any number of hashtags, separated by spaces (for example, `#tag #tag1`).
-- All created hashtags are accessible in all projects
+- Hashtags are available across all projects.
-- To view the list of all hashtags you've already created, enter the `#` symbol.
-Click the necessary hashtag to add it to the task
+- To view all existing hashtags, type `#`.
+Click a hashtag to add it to the task.
-- To activate strict filtering, click a hashtag or enter it in the search bar in the toolbar
+- To filter tasks by a hashtag, click it or enter it in the toolbar search bar.

 :::info
-You can create a default list of tags via the [`tags`](/api/configs/tags_config/) property
+Use the [`tags`](/api/configs/tags_config/) property to set a default list of tags.
 :::

-3\. **Dates**
+### Dates

-To enter a date via the inline editor, type the `!` symbol and the built-in date picker will appear on the page.
+To enter a date, type `!` in the inline editor.
+The built-in date picker appears.

-You can also wrap some text in the special symbols - `!()` - for instance, **!(Enter Booking date)**, and press Enter to close the editor.
-In the future, clicking on this text will open the date picker.
+Wrap text in `!()` — for example, `!(Enter Booking date)` — and press Enter to close the editor.
+Clicking the text later opens the date picker.

 :::info
-The appearance of the added dates depends on the specified [**locale**](/api/configs/locale_config/) and [**date format**](/api/configs/taskshape_config/)
+Date appearance depends on the configured [`locale`](/api/configs/locale_config/) and [`date format`](/api/configs/taskshape_config/).
 :::

-## Working with editor
+## Work with the editor

-You can manage the editor by using the API:
+Use the following methods to open and close the inline editor programmatically.

-To open the editor for a particular task/project, use the [`openInlineEditor()`](/api/methods/openinlineeditor_method/) method:
+To open the editor for a task, pass the task ID to [`openInlineEditor()`](/api/methods/openinlineeditor_method/).
+Pass `"project"` as the optional `type` parameter to open the editor for a project instead of a task:

 ~~~js
 list.openInlineEditor({ id: "1.1.1" });
 ~~~

-To close the editor after finishing the editing of the item and save the changes made, pass the ID of the item to the [`closeInlineEditor()`](/api/methods/closeinlineeditor_method/) method:
+To close the editor and save changes, pass the item ID to [`closeInlineEditor()`](/api/methods/closeinlineeditor_method/):

 ~~~js
 list.closeInlineEditor({